Skip to main content

 Bossk’s Banana Blaster

-Bossk's Banana Blaster cocktail
+Bossk's Banana Blaster Cocktail

 Image used with permission by copyright holder

-• .5 oz. dark creme de cacao
+• 1/2 ounce dark creme de cacao

-• 3 oz. coffee
+• 3 ounces coffee

-Method: Add all ingredients into a coffee cup.
-Garnish with whipped cream, yellow sprinkles, and a banana chip.
+2. Garnish with whipped cream, yellow sprinkles, and a banana chip.

 Three-Card Monte